Graduate Diploma Level Unit

 - an overview of the theories and concepts of counselling in the area of substance use, abuse and dependency

-- knowledge of the National Drug Strategy 2010-2015, the Aboriginal and Torres Strait Islander (ATSI) National Drug Strategy Complementary Plan, and sociological aspects of drug/substance use, abuse and dependency such as social exclusion
+- knowledge of National Drug Strategies, including those related to the Aboriginal and Torres Strait Islander (ATSI) Peoples, and sociological aspects of substance abuse, such as social exclusion

-- identification of the physiological and psychological aspects of drug use, abuse and dependency and health promotion principles for working in this complex area
+- identification of the physiological and psychological aspects of substance abuse

-- an outline and comparison of major approaches to the treatment of substance use, abuse and dependency and their evidence base
+- an outline and comparison of major approaches to the treatment of substance abuse and their evidence base

 - principles for working with voluntary and non voluntary clients

-- knowledge of best practice interventions for working with families affected by substance use, abuse and dependency
+- knowledge of best practice interventions for working with families affected by substance abuse

 - understanding of the specific impacts of alcohol and other drugs on Indigenous and culturally, linguistically and diverse (CALD) communities

-- boundaries and self care for counsellors working with substance use, abuse and dependency
+- boundaries and self care for counsellors working with clients in alcohol and other drugs counselling services

 Throughout this unit you will be encouraged to reflect on your personal values and attitudes towards substance use, abuse and dependency, as both affect your counselling practice.